POSTED: 13 Oct 2024

 What are the Mental Health Risks & Sexual Side Effects of Finasteride?

 Finasteride is facing a review due to a number of studies highlighting alarming mental health and sexual side effects.
-Men taking Finasteride have reported increased symptoms of anxiety, depression and even suicidal thoughts.
+Men taking finasteride have reported increased symptoms of anxiety, depression and even suicidal thoughts.
 We do not fully understand the mechanism behind these mental health effects.
-However, the suspicion is that it relates to Finasteride’s influence on neurosteroids.
-These are chemicals in the brain that help regulate mood and Finasteride can reduce their levels.
+However, the suspicion is that it relates to finasteride’s influence on neurosteroids.
+These are chemicals in the brain that help regulate mood, and finasteride can reduce their levels.
 For some individuals, this reduction has led to severe psychological side effects, ranging from mood disturbances to profound depression.
-In fact, there have been reports of individuals experiencing suicidal ideation after starting Finasteride.
+In fact, there have been reports of individuals experiencing suicidal ideation after starting finasteride.
 This alarming side effect is what has garnered much-needed attention from health authorities.

-Sexual health risks are among the most significant concerns for those taking Finasteride.
+Sexual health risks are among the most significant concerns for those taking finasteride.
 Men using the drug have reported a range of sexual side effects.
-These include decreased libido, erectile dysfunction, and reduced semen volume.
+These include decreased libido, erectile dysfunction and reduced semen volume.
 These issues can have a profound impact on quality of life, affecting both physical health and emotional well-being.
 The sexual side effects are not always temporary.
 For some individuals, these issues persist even after discontinuation of the drug.
 This is a core component of Post-Finasteride Syndrome (PFS), where men continue to experience sexual dysfunction long after stopping finasteride.

-Post Finasteride Syndrome & Long Term Side Effects
+Post-Finasteride Syndrome & Long-Term Side Effects

 What Triggered the MHRA Review into Finasteride?

-In early 2024 the MHRA decided to conduct a review of Finasteride following an increase in reported adverse events.
+In early 2024, the MHRA decided to conduct a review of finasteride following an increase in reported adverse events.
 There was particular concern regarding the effects on mental health.
-Reports submitted to regulatory bodies have highlighted numerous instances of severe psychological distress and prolonged physical symptoms following Finasteride use.
-The MHRA sought to assess whether the current safety information patients get is adequate and if the labelling on Finasteride products needs an update.
+Reports submitted to regulatory bodies have highlighted numerous instances of severe psychological distress and prolonged physical symptoms following finasteride use.
+The MHRA sought to assess whether patients get adequate safety information and whether finasteride labelling needs an update.
 This review also focuses on whether healthcare professionals have sufficient information about the potential risks.
-Mainly whether it allows them to provide better guidance to patients before prescribing the drug.
-This is especially relevant as many individuals turn to Finasteride for cosmetic reasons such as to prevent hair loss.
+Mainly, whether it allows them to provide better guidance to patients before prescribing the drug.
+This is especially relevant as many individuals turn to finasteride for cosmetic reasons, such as to prevent hair loss.
 The MHRA’s review underscores the importance of weighing these potential risks against the benefits of treating a non-life-threatening condition.

-In April 2024, in response to growing concerns, the MHRA issued updated guidance on Finasteride for both prescribers and patients.
-There is now emphasis on healthcare professionals discussing the full spectrum of potential side effects with patients before prescribing Finasteride.
-This includes highlighting the risk of persistent sexual dysfunction and mental health problems even after discontinuation (Post Finasteride Syndrome).
+In April 2024, in response to growing concerns, the MHRA issued updated guidance on finasteride for both prescribers and patients.
+There is now emphasis on healthcare professionals discussing the full spectrum of potential side effects with patients before prescribing finasteride.
+This includes highlighting the risk of persistent sexual dysfunction and mental health problems even after discontinuation (Post-Finasteride Syndrome).

 What About Topical Finasteride?